ibm-cloud-docs/codeengine/fleet-prep.md

 # Preparing to run a fleet
 {: #fleet-prep}

-Before you can use Code Engine fleets, you must prepare a secret with required values for network placement.
+Before you can use {{site.data.keyword.codeengineshort}} fleets, you must prepare a secret with required values for network placement.
 These values are required as they determine which VPC subnets your fleet workers are deployed on.
 Then, you must create a required persistent data store.
 You only have to complete these steps once for each project that you want to run fleets in.
 {: shortdesc}

 Want to configure logging and monitoring for fleets?
-After you complete the steps on this page, see [Setting up observability for fleets]().
+After you complete the steps on this page, see [Setting up observability for fleets](/docs/codeengine?topic=codeengine-fleet-observability&interface=ui).
 {: tip}

-## 1. Gather the required networking values for the secret
+## 1. Gather the required subnet information for network placement
 {: #fleet-prep-gather}

-Follow the steps to gather the networking values for the secret.
-For a complete list of secret values, see [this table](#fleet-prep-secret).

-1. Run the commands to get the CRN of up to three subnets that you want your fleet workers to attach to.
+Run the commands to get the CRN of up to three subnets that you want your fleet workers to attach to.
+These subnets must reside in the same region as the {{site.data.keyword.codeengineshort}} project you want to run your fleets in.
 In the output, find the  **CRN**, which has a format similar to the following: `crn:v1:bluemix:public:is:us-east-2:a/1af204bc1def56171eed1a8100b1cc121::subnet:1345-16e10cc-ba18-19ee-de1b0-1213aa1a41a0156`.
+These CRNs are referenced later in the required secret.

     To list all subnets.